 Join Couchsurfing to see Dan’s full profile.
 It’s free!

 I love to make music: writing songs, mastering instruments and creating arrangements.
-I currently play for a band called Sweet Billy Pilgrim and have been touring around the world and played some decent festivals, which needless to say is a lot of fun and something I'm proud of.
+I've played some decent festivals, which needless to say is a lot of fun and something I'm proud of.
 I have my own studio at home, which I use to write and record, with the aim of getting some kind of demo together ahead of a full recording.
 I play piano first and foremost, as well as anything with a keyboard on it.
 I am getting better as a programmer/producer and have worked with a number of vocalists on my tracks.

 I run a web development consultancy called We Got Coders (http://www.wegotcoders.com) that provides training, mentoring and consultancy services in London.
 I specialise in Ruby on Rails and I work with developers trying to get into that sector, working for startups and trendy digital agencies.
 I'm interested in 3D graphics and I used to use Maya at University.
 One day I'll get back into that.
 I run my own web/email server that lives in a data centre somewhere.
 Generally I am quite technically-minded.
 My CV is online at http://www.dangarland.co.uk.

 I would say that I am thoughtful, sensitive and opinionated.
 I enjoy my own company and tend to be by myself most of the time.
 I enjoy making music, reading and learning, practising French, cooking and maybe a good film at the end of the day when I'm too tired for anything else.
 When in the company of friends, I like to be involved and I'm generally well-regarded, from what I can tell.
 I'm more likely to enjoy myself in a smaller group in a good pub or over dinner than a rave in a field somewhere, although I had a great time doing that once.